sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

 %}}

 *So where is the branching work flow?*<br/>
-It is simply a matter of doing `sheep checkout <checkpoint>` to go back to a checkpoint;
+It's simply a matter of doing `sheep checkout <checkpoint>` to go back to a checkpoint;
 Then `sheep branch <name>` to give the new branch a name.
 And follow it up by `sheep add` and `sheep commit` workflow in Figure 1.
 Later on we will see how this is handled internally.